I’ve been answering more and more questions lately about how to feed your small dog raw dog food.

-Tiny dogs are ok with eating the following raw meaty bones, although the RMB may have to be cut into halves for portion control (I recommend using a bread knife):
+They’re OK eating the following raw meaty bones, although the RMB may have to be cut into halves for portion control (I recommend using a bread knife):

-- Chicken feet
+- Chicken necks, wings, and feet

-- Duck feet
+- Duck wings and feet

 - Very small beef oxtails